-It’s been over 6 years since I opened my gym Ambition Athletics, and I could not be more different.
-Fortunately, I notice a difference every year, and this past one was no exception.
+I’ve changed.
+It’s been over 6 years since I opened my gym Ambition Athletics, and my thoughts about fitness and training could not be more different…

 When I opened the gym originally, I was full of attitude and thought that training fighters would be the bees knees.
 Come to find out later that 90% of fighters have no money and, more importantly, no appreciation for strength and conditioning training.

 Fast forward to a few years ago and I had transitioned into a more “high level general athlete” mindset.
 Helping people learn how to go from a badass athlete to a super badass athlete was the real deal.

 What I realize now, is that the bulk of fitness professionals are drawn toward the idea of “elite.”
 They are drawn to the idea of being a total badass, which is great, but that’s not the MOST important.

 The important part is to have a path for people to overcome the initial inertia of non-movement.
 The biggest payoff also has the most challenging barrier to entry–getting started.

 I think it is so critical for fitness professionals to have an understanding of beginner progressions to allow anyone the opportunity to move, train, lift, and get better every day.
 Small steps, habit formation, flexibility work, and basic calisthenics–a foundation to build upon for a lifetime.